Optimal Regularized Online Allocation by Adaptive Re-Solving: Introduction

-Other independent works of online linear programming also contribute greatly to the understanding of online allocation problems. \cite{agrawal2014dynamic} proposed a history-dependent dual-based algorithm that dynamically update dual variables and periodically solve linear programs.
-Their algorithm achieved an $O(T^{1/2})$ regret under the random permutation model.
+Other independent works of online linear programming also contribute greatly to the understanding of online allocation problems. \cite{agrawal2014dynamic} proposed a dual-based algorithm that dynamically updates dual variables and periodically solves linear programs which achieved an $O(T^{1/2})$ regret under the random permutation model.
 When the arrivals satisfy the random input model, \cite{devanur2019near} proved that a dual-based algorithm that attained an $O(T^{1/2})$ regret.
 But their algorithm relies on the knowledge of the optimal allocation, which is unrealistic for most applications.
-Otherwise, their algorithm requires periodically computing the optimal solution to an offline linear programming.
+Otherwise, their algorithm requires frequent resolving offline linear programming.
 More recently, \cite{li2021online} introduced a history-dependent algorithm that adaptively updates the resource constraints, which achieved a regret $O(\log T\log\log T)$ that is almost optimal except the $\log\log$ factor.
-But their strategy also requires exact solutions to an offline linear programs of growing sizes, which may be computationally intractable for large $T$.
+But their strategy also requires exactly solving an offline linear program of growing sizes with high frequency, which may be computationally intractable for large $T$.
 An $\Omega(\log T)$ regret lower bound was established, which is consistent with \cite{bray2019does}.

+Another noteworthy recent development in linear allocation, when the item distribution is known, is the study of greedy policies.
+Research by \cite{kerimov2021optimality} has shown that greedy policies can achieve near-optimality in two-way dynamic matching, while \cite{gupta2022greedy} demonstrated that these policies can produce bounded regret for multi-way matching.
+However, both of these studies rely on a general position condition for the deterministic approximate linear program, which is not required in our analysis.
+Furthermore, these greedy policies necessitate knowledge of the optimal solution for the deterministic equivalent, which is infeasible in our scenarios.
+Importantly, the aforementioned works focus only on limited distributions with discrete support, while our research extends this scope to encompass continuous distributions.
+In addition, \cite{balseiro2023survey} introduced a unified framework known as dynamic resource-constrained reward collection and summarized a group of local notions of smoothness and strong convexity, which can be viewed as general cases for our required assumptions.